briankim1512/SQLogs/README.md

 The news database is given by the admin of such database.
 The original code was written from the database given by Udacity on:
 2017-07-10
+You must import the news database by using the following code: psql -d news -f newsdata.sql
 The news database may have changed from then.
 Regardless, the code will (should) run without fault.